calender

 Lifestyle Habits for Monsoon Wellness

-1. Prioritize Hygiene
+1. Prioritise Hygiene

-• Wash hands regularly.
+• Wash hands often.

-• Keep your home clean and dry to prevent mold and bacteria buildup.
+• Keep your home dry and well-ventilated.

-2. Ensure Adequate Rest
+2. Ensure Adequate Sleep

 3. Manage Stress

-4. Stay Active, Safely
+4. Stay Active

-5. Avoid Contact with Contaminated Water
+5. Avoid Contaminated Water

 When to Seek Medical Attention

-• High fever that doesn't subside
+• High fever that persists

-• Severe body pain
+• Severe muscle pain

-• Rash or bleeding
+• Bleeding or rash

 • Persistent vomiting or dehydration